ReginaldErzoah/Data-Analytics-BI-Projects/README.md

 Below is a log of projects so far:

-1.OPEX Vs Budget Performance Analytics
+1. OPEX Vs Budget Performance Analytics

 2. Financial Planning & Analysis